 If you want to have a courthouse wedding in San Francisco, there's only one place to do it: San Francisco City Hall.
 This type of wedding is called a civil ceremony, also known as a public ceremony.

 SF City Hall civil ceremonies are simple.
-In comparison to traditional weddings, anyway.
+At least, In comparison to traditional weddings, anyway.
 And this is the typical goal for couples: simplicity.
-And that’s exactly what city hall provides – a smooth public ceremony process they’ve refined over the years.
+And that’s exactly what city hall provides - a smooth public ceremony process they’ve refined over the years.

 Who Gets Married at SF City Hall?

 In our experience, couples who choose to get married at city hall do so for one of several reasons, or a combination of reasons.
 Perhaps you can relate to these:

 -They don’t want a big wedding

 -This is their second wedding and they want something less elaborate this time around

 -They only have a few guests anyway